 - Autonomy: We believe in empowering patients to make informed and voluntary choices.

-- Equity: We are committed to reducing health disparities and improving health for all, regardless of age, race, ethnicity, income, or other social factors.
+- Equity: We are committed to reducing health disparities in the United States and globally.

 Access to Contraception

 We evaluate barriers to care and new approaches for improving access to contraception, especially for underserved populations, including adolescents and young adults.

 We conduct translational research to bring evidence to the forefront of clinical practice and policy change and have helped to transform the provision of contraception in the US and globally.

 Our research on contraceptive knowledge, decision-making, use, and pregnancy outcomes informs efforts to promote contraceptive awareness, access, reproductive autonomy, and health equity.